pelavarre/byobash/macos/README.md

 + the √ Button File was missing

 14

+after you download something through Safari, you can visit Safari > Preferences > Websites > Downloads and choose Ask or Deny for each website, in place of Allow

+those Ask and Deny choices slow or stop more downloads from coming at you later, wrongly neglecting to wait for your explicit invitation

+15

 we did get it wrong if we gave you this message while this much macOS reconfiguration is still too expensive for you